-- an increase in our average outstanding debt balance by \$0.8 billion to\$28.9 billion during the three months ended March 31, 2018 from \$28.1 billion during the three months ended March 31, 2017, resulting in an \$8.3 million increase in our interest expense; and - an increase in our average cost of debt to 4.03% for the three months ended March 31, 2018 as compared to 3.98% for the three months ended March 31, 2017.
+• an increase in our average cost of debt to 4.1% for the three months ended June 30, 2018 as compared to 3.9% for the three months ended June 30, 2017.
 Our average cost of debt excludes the effect of mark-to-market movements on our interest rate caps and swaps.
-The increase in our average cost of debt was primarily due to the issuance of new longer-term bonds to replace shorter-term ILFC notes, which had lower reported interest expense as a result of the application of the acquisition method of accounting to the debt assumed as part of the ILFC acquisition.
-The increase in our average cost of debt resulted in a \$3.5 million increase in our interest expense.
+The increase in our average cost of debt was primarily due to the issuance of new longer-term bonds to replace shorter-term ILFC notes, which had lower reported interest expense as a result of the application of the acquisition method of accounting to the ILFC notes, which were assumed as part of the ILFC acquisition.
+The increase in our average cost of debt resulted in a \$14.6 million increase in our interest expense; and a \$13.5 million decrease in our interest expense attributable to an increase in mark-to-market gains on derivatives.
+For the three months ended June 30, 2018, we recognized a gain of \$4.5 million related to mark-to-market on derivatives compared to a loss of \$9.0 million recognized during the three months ended June 30, 2017.